heru-himawan-tl/fdaf-application-example/README.md

 a WAR archive of FDAF application example for a managed web-application deployment.

-Other choice, by the call of `compile-test.sh` script with argument `with-hibernate-in-single-war`, to yield single WAR application with business logic package (`fdaf-logic.jar`) packaged in `WEB-INF/lib`:
+Another choice, by the call of `compile-test.sh` script with argument `with-hibernate-in-single-war`, to yield single WAR application with business logic package (`fdaf-logic.jar`) packaged in `WEB-INF/lib`: